"Man, it's been a long road," Mireles said." It seems like forever to be

 Mireles liked what he saw.

-on the field too.
+"I didn't know the atmosphere was like that before the games.
+It was so organized and intense.
+Their offense is what fits my ability of what I can do on the field too.
 I can come in and play the slot and make plays.
-It's a great
+It's a great fit for me."

 The three-star JUCO receiver expands on what makes the Ole Miss offense a good fit for him.

 The Ole Miss coaches only discussed one thing with Mireles before he went back home.

 "They mainly stressed that I close strong on my finals in December so I can get in there for spring ball.
 I'm doing really well in my classes I have left to finish.
 I try and not think about it too much so I can finish out strong here but it's always in the back of my mind."

 The players on Ole Miss' roster say things have changed under coach Freeze.

 "We didn't talk about the old staff or anything.
 They just said that the staff is very Christian oriented and coach Freeze puts God first.
 That was really the message.
 He's a player's coach."

 Mireles sees big things in the immediate future for the Rebel football team.

 "I see the same positive things that everyone else sees.
 There are a lot of positive things going on with that program.
 Anyone can see that.
 I think I'm going to bring a need to their team and that excites me.
 They need a slot receiver that can go in there and make people miss and big plays.
 All of the pieces are going to be there for us to shock the nation next year.
 I just can't wait to get up there and get going.
 It's been a difficult journey for me to get up there but it's almost over."